PhD Business and Management / Programme details

 The timetable runs from September to May each year.
 Students are required to attend research training sessions and workshops at the School and submit various pieces of assessed work throughout this period.

-Normally, full-time students undertake this training and assessment in their first year of study.
-Part-timers are permitted to complete the research training element in two years.
+Normally, full-time Postgraduate Researchers undertake this training and assessment in their first year of study.
+Those studying on a part-time basis are permitted to complete the research training element in two years.

 Coursework and assessment

 Postgraduate researchers are assessed in a number of courses as part of their research training programme.
 In addition, their progress is assessed at various stages of studies through the annual progress review process.

 A comprehensive Research Training programme is provided to PhD researchers, which requires class attendance on campus and completion of various pieces of assessed work.

 Postgraduate Researchers may choose additional elective workshops from the Research Training Programme during Year 2 appropriate to their stage of study and to supplement their existing knowledge.